a2stuff/a2d/src/toolkits/IconTK.md

 ### `IconTK::GetBitmapRect` ($10)

-Populates the `bounds` rectangle with a bounding rect surrounding just the icon bitmap.
+Populates the `bounds` rectangle with a bounding rect surrounding just the bitmap of the specified icon.

 Parameters:
 ```